-W4 Regent Street
+W4, Regent Street

-Location: London’s Regent Street
+Location: Regent Street, London

 Architect: Allford Hall Monaghan Morris Architects